-Continuous fulltime attendance is a requisite of the course that leads to a Certificate of Specialty in Pediatric Dentistry.
+Continuous full-time attendance is a requisite of the course that leads to a Certificate of Specialty in Pediatric Dentistry.
 Successful completion of the program renders the student educationally qualified for specialty examination by the American Board of Pediatric Dentistry.
 On completion of a research paper submitted for publication and an oral defense, along with successful coursework completion, students can receive the Master of Dental Science degree (M.D.S.).
 This may require an additional six months to accomplish which can be completed off-campus.

 The curriculum for this course of study includes head and neck anatomy, dental pediatrics, cephalometrics, growth and development, genetics, biostatistics, embryology and histology, child behavior management, oral pathology, pediatrics, experimental design, dental materials, pharmacology, nutrition, microbiology and immunology, pediatric dental laboratory techniques, and clinical pediatric dentistry.

-The student also receives training in the treatment of non-ambulatory patients under general anesthesia at Crittenden Regional Hospital and Le Bonheur Children’s Hospital.
-A one-month rotation in general anesthesia, a two week pediatric medicine and a two week in the emergency room, on a rotation basis, is also required.
+The student also receives training in the treatment of non-ambulatory patients under general anesthesia at Le Bonheur Children's Hospital.
+A one-month rotation in general anesthesia, a two week rotation in pediatric medicine and a two week rotation in the emergency room are required.

-The clinical setting of the program is located in Crittenden Regional Hospital, with additional clinical assignments in the University of Tennessee College of Dentistry, St. Jude Children’s Research Hospital and Le Bonheur Children’s Hospital.
+The clinical setting of the program is located in the University of Tennessee College of Dentistry, with additional assignments at St. Jude Children's Research Hospital and Le Bonheur Children's Hospital.
 Students take part in many activities at all locations and are expected to enter all phases of these assignments.
-Six students are selected for matriculation each July 1st.
+Four students are selected for matriculation each July 1st.
 Postdoctoral students receive a tuition waver.

 Program Stipend and Tuition

-The stipend is $39,062 for first year residents and $40,202 for second year residents.
-No stipend is available for third year residents.
+The stipend is $40, 242 for first year residents and $41, 416 for second year residents.
 No tuition is required for residents; however, fees associated with the College of Graduate Health Sciences are required (approximately $800 a year).
-Fringe benefits include health insurance for the resident, malpractice insurance and one week vacation a year, University Holidays and 3 ½ Personal Days.
-Health insurance is available for dependants for an additional premium.
+Fringe benefits include health insurance for the resident, malpractice coverage, one week of vacation a year, University Holidays and 3 1/2 Personal Days.
+Health insurance is available for dependentsfor an additional premium.

 The UTHSC College of Dentistry, Department of Pediatric Dentistry serves as the primary outpatient clinical site.
 The excellent professional staff and large patient population provide a challenging environment for learning.
-Additional affiliated clinical site include Le Bonheur Children’s Hospital, St. Jude Children’s Research Hospital.
+Additional affiliated clinical site include Le Bonheur Children's Hospital and St. Jude Children's Research Hospital.

 - Program provides excellent integration between the didactic and clinical sciences.